 The problem goes beyond just asking for money.
 When there are $10 million church buildings while 26,000 children die every single day, something is wrong.
 Church buildings start to look like entertainment centers instead of sacred havens for the hurting.
 I’ve spoken to too many people who were turned off by touchscreens at church daycare centers and garish stages for the preacher wearing Hugo Boss armed with an iPad.

 While I’m all for giving to a charitable cause, and certainly there’s an appropriate reason to give to a church, the whole thing is already skirting the edge of dishonesty.
 When preachers inordinately go off on tithing, “stealing from God’s house,” and basing your spiritual life on how much you give, people smell something rotten.

 What about Christianity? — There was a time when I was convinced that churches were scams, passing around the offering plate while preaching hell to scare unwitting people into unloading their bank accounts.
 And it’s true that many “Christian” churches are full of scammers, con artists, rip-offs, and Peter Popoff.

-But supporting the right sort of church is a good thing.
-Yes, some of that offering plate goes to paying the building’s bills — which it should — but a sound church is also making a difference in the community and the wider world.
-And a pastor at some point has to talk about the uncomfortable topic of finances, since it is biblical to support your church.
-Trust me on this: a decent pastor will hate talking about money, and he’ll do it as sensitive as possible because he knows how hard you work for it.
+But supporting the right sort of church or community is a good thing.
+Yes, some of that offering plate goes to paying the building’s bills — it should — but a sound church is also making a difference in the the wider world.
+And a pastor at some point has to talk about the uncomfortable topic of finances.
+Trust me on this: a decent pastor will hate talking about money, and will do it as sensitive as possible because he knows how hard you work for it.

-The offering is not coerced, either.
+The offering can’t ever be coerced, either.
 No church in its right mind is hanging over your shoulder expecting a hand-out.
-And no one should have to question, “Where is my money really going?”
+And no congregant should have to question, “Where is my money really going?”
 Which is why transparency about funds is an absolute must.